astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ---
-title: "Monitor Airflow Deployments with Alerts"
+title: "Monitor Airflow with Email Alerts"
 navTitle: "Airflow Alerts"
 description: "How to configure alerts on Astronomer to monitor the health of your Airflow Deployment and the status of your tasks."
 ---

-# Monitor Airflow Deployments with Alerts
+# Monitor Airflow with Email Alerts
 ## Overview

 Airflow alerts help you quickly and accurately diagnose issues with your deployments.
 Astronomer offers two solutions for triggering alerts when something happens in your system: